edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 ## `scroll-snap-align`

-This is for all the inside cards and is used for defining the alignment that could be set as `center`, `start`, and `end`.
+This is for all cards the inside and is used to define the alignment which could be set as `center`, `start`, and `end`.
 For this example, we are gonna use `start`.

-To keep the ability of handle the childs outside the component, we are gonna use the `> *` selector to style all the directed childs of `.container`
+To keep the ability of allowing all types of childs outside the component, we are gonna use the `> *` selector to style only all the direct children of `.container`

 ```css
 .carousel > * {